Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 ### API Limits

-For my usecase I most often need one API call per code block and with the number of code blocks I have in this blog, I would (at my current build rates) hit the 5000 requests per month fairly soon.
+For my use case I most often need one API call per code block and with the number of code blocks I have in this blog, I would (at my current build rates) hit the 5000 requests per month fairly soon.
 If I were to go with one of the non-commercial licenses, I wouldn't even know the API limit, but I guess they are lower.

 Overall After a short look, I decided that this is not the way forward for me.